 Question: How is the Honda Civic coupe classified in comparison to the Civic sedan?
-Will a coupe have a higher car insurance rate than the sedan?
+Will a coupe have a higher car insurance rate than a sedan?

 Answer: More often than not, car insurance providers will find one or more of the risk factors associated with a coupe to push the cost of its coverage higher than that of the same model sedan, and this is what we found with the Honda Civic.

-For insurance companies to come up with the vehicle classifications and rating for each make and model vehicle, they take into account several ratings factors, including, but not limited to:
+For insurance companies to come up with the vehicle classifications and ratings for each make and model vehicle, they take into account several rating factors, including, but not limited to:

 - Initial purchase price of the vehicle